isomerpages/moe-asrjc/_open-house-2025/Welcome to Open House 2025.md

 <p><strong>Download the ASR 2025 Prospectus!</strong>
 </p>
 <p>Interested in more information?
 Click here to download the prospectus
-and gain insights into our diverse academic programs, co-curricular activities, and the lively campus environment.</p>
+and gain insights into our diverse academic programs, co-curricular activities and the lively campus environment.</p>